helencordova12/hiremeanywhere-project/README.md

 ✨What's next for Hire Me Anywhere✨

 ✨Built With✨
 We used Visual Studio Code to write our HTML/CSS files.
 We also used an online logo maker to create the logo for our website.
+The website we used to make out logo is https://www.freelogodesign.org/.